severalnines/ansible-clustercontrol/README.md

 # Ansible Role: ClusterControl

 Installs and configures Severalnines ClusterControl on RHEL/CentOS or Debian/Ubuntu servers.
-It also supports create/add existing database cluster into ClusterControl automatically.
+It also supports deploy a new cluster and import existing cluster into ClusterControl automatically.

 ## Overview